-Before installing, check that the chimney is in good condition; dry and free from cracks and obstructions.
-The diameter of the chimney flue or any joiner sections should not be less than 150mm and not more than 230mm.
+Before installing on an existing clay chimney, check that it is in good condition; dry and free from cracks and obstructions.
+The diameter of any existing clay flue should not be less than 150mm and not more than 230mm.
 If these requirements are not met, the chimney should be relined by a suitable method by a qualified person.

 The chimney height and the position of the chimney terminal should conform to Building Regulations BS EN 15287-1:2007 design, installation and comissioning of chimneys.
 If you have any doubts about the suitability of your chimney, consult your local dealer or stockist.
 The chimney must be swept thoroughly before connection to the stove and swept every six months thereafter.